rainer-rq-koelle/rqkoelle/content/author/admin/_index.md

 ---
 authors:
 - admin
 bio: I am a pilot, air traffic controller, and engineer, and work for EUROCONTROL, Performance Review Unit.
 My research interests revolve around operational air navigation and/or air transportation system performance applying a mix of data science and system analytics.
-In a side role I am also interested in time-critical decision making applied in aviation security / critical infrastructure protection.
+In a side role I am also interested in time-critical decision making applied in aviation security and critical infrastructure protection.

 education:
   courses: